lekhangNguyen/VietRestaurant-StaticWeb/README.md

 - **Form Validation:** The contact form requires valid input; otherwise, a pop-up notification alerts the user.

 ## Project Scope
 Since this is a static website, the primary focus is on frontend design and HTML structure.
-No backend functionality is included in this version.

 ## Future Development Ideas
 - **Blog Expansion:** Create individual pages for each blog post to enhance user experience and content readability.